WilsonCWong/artbox/README.md

 # ArtBox

-ArtBox is a image-sharing social media website created with Laravel, React, and MariaDB.
+ArtBox is an image-sharing social media website created with Laravel, React, and MariaDB.

 It has the following features:
 - Dynamic interface